Updated March 10, 2026 · By Jake Embers

 3. The First Cook (5-6 hours)

-Once you hit 165°F internal temp, you can wrap in butcher paper or foil.
-I prefer butcher paper because it lets the bark breathe while still speeding up the cook.
-Foil works too but can soften that perfect bark you've been building.
+Once you hit 165°F internal, wrap in butcher paper.
+I prefer paper over foil because it breathes while still pushing through the stall.
+Foil works but can soften that gorgeous bark you've been building.

 5. Push Through the Stall (2-3 more hours)

-Continue cooking until the brisket point reaches 200-205°F internal temp.
-This usually takes another 2-3 hours.
-The meat should feel like warm butter when you probe it.
-If there's any resistance, keep cooking.
+Continue cooking until the brisket point hits 200-205°F internal.
+Usually takes another 2-3 hours.
+The meat should feel like warm butter when probed.

-Use the "probe test" - your thermometer should slide in like you're poking soft cheese, not raw meat.
+Use the "probe test" - your thermometer should slide in like you're poking soft cheese.
+Any resistance means keep cooking.
+For more detailed guidance on this technique, check out our smoking times and temperatures cheat sheet.

 6. Rest and Cube (1 hour)

-Pull the brisket point and let it rest for 45-60 minutes.
-I know it's tempting to cut right in, but this rest is crucial for redistributing those juices.
+Pull the brisket point and let it rest 45-60 minutes.
+I know it's torture waiting, but this rest redistributes all those rendered juices.
+Skip it and you'll have dry disappointment.

-After resting, cube the point into roughly 1-inch pieces.
-Don't stress about perfect cubes - rustic is better anyway.
+After resting, cube into roughly 1-inch pieces.
+Don't obsess over perfect cubes.
+Rustic looks better anyway.
 You'll notice some pieces are fattier than others.
-That's exactly what you want.
+That's exactly what makes burnt ends special.

 7. Make the Glaze (5 minutes)

-While cubing, make your glaze.
 Combine BBQ sauce, butter, brown sugar, honey, and garlic powder in a small saucepan.
-Heat over medium-low until the butter melts and everything combines into a glossy coating.
+Heat over medium-low until butter melts and everything becomes glossy.

-Taste it - it should be sweet, tangy, and rich.
-Adjust with more honey if you want it sweeter, or add a splash of apple cider vinegar for more tang.
+Taste it.
+Should be sweet, tangy, and rich.
+More honey for sweetness, splash of apple cider vinegar for tang.

 8. The Final Magic (45-60 minutes)

-Toss your cubed burnt ends in the glaze until every piece is coated.
-Place them in a disposable aluminum pan - they'll render more fat and the pan keeps them from falling through the grates.
+Toss cubed burnt ends in glaze until every piece is coated.
+Place in disposable aluminum pan - they'll render more fat and the pan prevents them from falling through grates.

-Back on the smoker at 225°F for another 45-60 minutes.
-You'll know they're done when the glaze has caramelized and the edges look almost lacquered.
+Back on the smoker at 225°F for 45-60 minutes.
+You'll know they're done when the glaze caramelizes and edges look almost lacquered.
 They should jiggle slightly when you shake the pan but hold their shape.

-The smell during this final hour is absolutely intoxicating - sweet, smoky, and rich.
+The smell during this final hour is absolutely intoxicating.

-Start Early: These take longer than you think.
-I start mine at 6 AM for a 6 PM dinner.
-Better to finish early and hold them warm than have hangry guests.
+Start Early: I begin at 6 AM for 6 PM dinner.
+Better to finish early and hold warm than have hangry guests tapping their feet.

-Save the Drippings: All that rendered fat and glaze in the pan?
-Pour it over your burnt ends or save it for basting other meats.
-Liquid gold, I'm telling you.
+Save the Drippings: That rendered fat and glaze in the pan is liquid gold.
+Pour it over the burnt ends or save for basting other meats like ribs.

-Make Extra Glaze: Double the glaze recipe.
-Trust me on this.
-Some will cook off, some will get absorbed, and you'll want extra for serving.
+Make Extra Glaze: Double the recipe.
+Some cooks off, some gets absorbed, and you'll want extra for serving.

-Temperature is King: Don't rely on time alone.
-Every brisket is different.
-My buddy learned this lesson when he pulled his burnt ends at the 8-hour mark regardless of temp.
+Temperature Trumps Time: Don't rely on the clock.
+My neighbor learned this when he pulled his burnt ends at exactly 8 hours regardless of temp.
 They were chewy and disappointing.

-Rushing the Bark: That first phase at 225°F can't be hurried.
-I've seen people bump temps to 250°F or 275°F to speed things up, but you'll sacrifice that gorgeous bark that makes burnt ends special.
+Rushing the Bark: That first 225°F phase can't be hurried.
+I've watched people bump to 275°F to speed things up.
+You'll sacrifice the bark that makes burnt ends special.

 Over-saucing: More glaze isn't always better.
-You want the meat flavor to shine through that sweet, smoky coating.
-The glaze should complement, not mask, all that work you put into the first cook.
+You want meat flavor shining through that sweet, smoky coating.

 FAQs